andreabellavia/andreabellavia.github.io/publications.md

 **2025**

 - 103\.
 Wittig M. Verma A, **Bellavia A**, Rosan S, Claudel SE, Surapaneni A, Palsson R, Srivastava A, Stillman IE, Henderson JM, Beck Jr LH, Hodgin JB, Grams ME, Rhee EP, Huber TB, Waikar SS, Schmidt IM.
-The Associations of Foot Process Effacement with Kidney Histopathologic Lesions and Disease Progression.
-Kidney360 (in press)
+[The Associations of Foot Process Effacement with Kidney Histopathologic Lesions and Disease Progression.](https://journals.lww.com/kidney360/abstract/9900/the_associations_of_foot_process_effacement_with.720.aspx) Kidney360

 - 102\.
 Ponzano M, Rotem RS, **Bellavia A**.
 Complex methods for complex data: key considerations for interpretable and actionable results in exposome research.
 European Journal of Epidemiology (in press)